-1.4.4 Silicon Valley Express Lanes
+1.4.5 Silicon Valley Express Lanes

 The VTA Silicon Valley Express Lanes program is expanding the network of express lanes used by carpoolers, motorcyclists, and clean-air vehicles for free, as well as single-occupant vehicles that pay a toll with a FasTrak transponder.
 The program would be implemented over four phases across the SR 237 and SR 85/US 101 freeways.
-Operation of Phases 1 and 2 of Santa Clara County's first express lanes on the SR 237/I-880 corridor began in March 2012 (VTA 2018e).
-Phase 3 is currently under construction, while Phase 4 is in the Design and Engineering stage (VTA 2020a, 2020b).
-Phase 5 is pending funding but anticipated to be built between 2023 and 2025 (VTA 2020c).
+Operation of Phase 1 of Santa Clara County's first express lanes on the SR 237/I-880 corridor began in March 2012.
+Phase 2 is currently under construction, while Phases 3 and 4 are pending funding but anticipated to be built between 2019 and 2021 (VTA 2018e).

-1.4.5 ACE Extension Lathrop to Ceres/Merced
+1.4.6 ACE Extension Lathrop to Ceres/Merced

 ACE Extension is a phased improvement plan proposed by the SJRRC to enhance intercity service and transit connectivity in the Central Valley; reduce traffic congestion, improve regional air quality, and reduce GHG emissions; and promote local and regional land use and transportation sustainability goals.
-The ACE Extension would extend ACE service to Ceres and

-Merced.
-Specifically, SJRRC plans to extend ACE service to Manteca, Ripon, Modesto, Ceres, Turlock, Livingston, Atwater, and Merced.
-13
+The ACE Extension would extend ACE service to Ceres and Merced.
+Specifically, SJRRC plans to extend ACE service to Manteca, Ripon, Modesto, Ceres, Turlock, Livingston, Atwater, and Merced.13

-1.4.6 Valley Link
+1.4.7 Valley Link

 ACE Extension is a phased improvement plan proposed by the Tri-Valley-San Joaquin Valley Regional Rail Authority to enhance rail connection between BART and ACE in the tri-valley.
 Valley Link would establish rail service in the tri-valley and would include the following stations between the Dublin Pleasanton BART and the proposed North Lathrop Station: Isabel Station, Greenville ACE Intermodal Station, Mountain House Station, Downtown Tracy Station, and River Islands Station.
-Three additional stations are currently being considered: South Front Station, Grant Line Road Station, and Ellis Station (Tri-Valley San Joaquin Valley Regional Rail Authority 2020a).
-The Tri-Valley San Joaquin Valley Regional Rail Authority released a Draft EIR for the Valley Link project for public review and comment on December 2, 2020 (Tri-Valley San Joaquin Valley Regional Rail Authority 2020b).
+Three additional stations are currently being considered: South Front Station, Grant Line Road Station, and Ellis Station.

-1.4.7 San Jose International Airport Automated People Mover Connector
+1.4.8 San Jose International Airport Automated People Mover Connector